hunterhacker/jdom/README.txt

 These are the meaningful targets for this build file:

- - package [default] -> generates ./build/jdom2.jar and other supporting files
+ - package [default] -> generates ./build/package/jdom*.zip
  - compile -> compiles the source code
  - javadoc -> generates the API documentation in ./build/javadocs
  - junit -> runs the JUnit tests
  - coverage -> generates test coverage metrics
  - eclipse -> generates an Eclipse project (source folders, jars, etc)
  - clean -> restores the distribution to its original and clean state
+ - maven -> generates the package, and makes a 'bundle' for maven-central

 To learn the details of what each target does, read the build.xml file.
 It is quite understandable.